Diesel has a dirty name, but Chevy's Cruze is trying to clean it up

 Interior fit and finish

 Considering how long we were driving, the front seats remained reasonably comfortable.
 The hours of seat time wore us out well before the seats themselves did.
-Welcome touches like heat for our rumps made the journey through Alaska’s glacier-chilled air much more pleasant than we anticipated, but if we had company, they wouldn’t be out of luck, either.
-First off, heated rear seats are available to heat their rears.
-The back also had enough space to fit extra passengers without any extra crunch.
-They wouldn’t last as long as we did on our hour-long stretches, but a grown adult could sit behind my un-adjusted driver seat without issue.
-We’d even still have room left over for our gear, if it came down to it.
+Welcome touches like heat for our rumps made the journey through Alaska’s glacier-chilled air much more pleasant than we anticipated, but if we had company, they wouldn’t be out of luck.

+Heated rear seats are available to heat their rears.
+The back also had enough space to fit extra passengers without crunch.
+They wouldn’t be as comfortable as up front, but a grown adult could sit behind my un-adjusted driver seat without issue.

+We’d even still have room left over for our gear, if it came down to it, since the cargo area behind the rear offered us nearly 23 cubic feet of space.
+That’s about enough space for a light grocery trip, or the travel gear of two roving DT staff members.
+As with the VW Golf, it’s enough for common use, but you’ll need to drop the back row to haul any more than that.

 The journey from Anchorage to Homer, located towards the end of Alaska’s Kenai peninsula, is a particularly long trip at about 220 miles.
-Joining forces with the local chapter of the Sports Car Club of America (SCCA), we signed on to take part in a road rally that would take us through Chugach National Forest and down to Seward before doubling back for a stretch as we made our way along the Cook inlet.
-It would turn out to be a great way to take in Alaska’s natural splendor — and put the Cruze’s comfort and range to the test.
+Joining forces with the local chapter of the Sports Car Club of America (SCCA), we signed on to take part in a road rally that would take us through Chugach National Forest, and down to Seward, before doubling back for a stretch as we made our way along the Cook inlet.
+It was a great way to take in Alaska’s natural splendor — and put the Cruze’s handling to the test.

-It’s safe to say that the Cruze looks like it’s more fun than it actually is to drive.
+The 240 lb-ft of torque the motor can muster is available at the low end of the revs, which is good.
+Diesels often have low-end punch that standard gas power plants lack.
+However, prepare to deal with the torque’s desire to pull your front wheels in a direction of their own choosing if you lead-foot it.
+This is a common problem with high-torque, front-wheel drive cars, and the Cruze doesn’t do anything to manage it.

-The automatic’s nine-speed gearbox is also a joyless chaperone when it comes to having a good time.
-It will very quickly upshift out of a gear for the sake of efficiency and there’s no way to manually override it.
-If you’re not still discouraged by the time you encounter a windy road, the handling isn’t very inspiring.
-At the end of the day, any backroads that offered an opportunity to break up the sightseeing with a little gusto just went to waste.
+The automatic’s nine-speed gearbox is also a joyless chaperone.
+It will quickly upshift out of a gear for the sake of efficiency, and there’s no way to manually override it.
+If that hasn’t discouraged you by the time you encounter a windy road, the handling just might.
+The Alaskan backroads — which we hoped would be an opportunity to break up the sightseeing with a little fun — went to waste.

-Stay in line, though, and the Cruze does what it promises.
-Our highway stretches saw us average 40 mpg easily, and even when the road rally’s directions led to more erratic, stop-and-go driving, we didn’t see our average sink below 35 mpg.
+Our highway stretches saw us average 40 mpg without trouble, and even when the road rally’s directions led to more erratic, stop-and-go driving, we didn’t see our average sink below 35 mpg.
+That leaves us with a split mind on fuel efficiency.
+The highway number seems low compared to the 45 mpg on the sticker, but 35 mpg in mixed, aggressive backroads driving is excellent.
+We doubt gasoline-fueled competitors could match that on the same roads.
+In any case, it’s clear diesel still squeezes more distance from each drop.

 Conclusion